 The important thing to remember is to solve the root cause of the problem immediately upon becoming aware of it.

 18. Provide loyal customers with a head start

-There’s a concept in retail that the longer customers stay with a brand, the higher the lifetime value of those customers.
+There’s a concept in retail that the longer the customer stay with a brand, the higher the lifetime value of that customer is.

 This is known as “Customer Lifetime Value,” which I’ll explain in more depth a little later.

 For now, all you need to know is that keeping your customers loyal will mean they are worth more in the long run.